WallarooLabs/wally/book/go/api/api.md

 #### `wallarooapi.ComputationMulti` Methods

-Use `data` to perform a computation and return a new outputs. `data` is the object the previous step in the pipeline returned.
+Use `data` to perform a computation and return a new output. `data` is the object the previous step in the pipeline returned.

 ##### `Name() string`